jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 ## Changes in RFC 7258 {#changes7258}

-This memo suggests that the following additional guideline be adopted in RFC 7258.
-This new text should be added after the 2nd paragraph in Section 2:
+This memo also suggests that additional guidelines may be necessary in RFC 7258.
+An initial, draft suggestion for starting point of those changes could be adding the following paragraph after the 2nd paragraph in Section 2:

 NEW: